MatthieuDartiailh/bytecode/doc/api.rst

    Methods:

+   .. method:: to_concrete_bytecode()

+      Convert to concrete bytecode with concrete instructions.

+      Resolve jump targets: replace abstract labels (:class:`Label`) with concrete instruction offsets (relative or absolute, depending on the jump operation).

    .. method:: to_code()

       Convert to a Python code object (:class:`types.CodeType`).

-   .. method:: to_concrete_bytecode()

-      Convert to concrete bytecode with concrete instructions.
-Resolve jumps using labels (:class:`Label`).
+      It is based on :meth:`to_concrete_bytecode` and so resolve jump targets.

 ConcreteBytecode